bstr156/community-hub/src/docs/protocol/2-rollup-protocol.md

 <details open>
 <summary><b>Rollux L2 Data Availability for supporting L3 and beyond (fractal scaling)</b></summary>

 Another key differentiator in Rollux's favor is that it is already primed to support L3s and fractal scaling with proper data availability.
-This is because Rollux offers its own implementation of PoDA natively.
+This is because Rollux offers its own implementation of BitcoinDA natively.
 This means other layers can use Rollux for data availability.
-Rollux PoDA handles data storage in a similar manner as Syscoin, with the added benefits of more throughput and even lower costs.
+Rollux BitcoinDA handles data storage in a similar manner as Syscoin, with the added benefits of more throughput and even lower costs.
 Fractal layers using Rollux also inherit the security of Syscoin's L1, as Rollux stores its own block data there.

 </details>